crownstone/crownstone-lib-python-ble/tools/README.md

     - These override the tool_config
 ```
 --help            show this help message and exit
-  --hciIndex [I]        The hci-index of the BLE chip
+  --bleAdapterAddress [I]        bleAdapterAddress of the BLE chip you want to use (linux only).
+This is usually a mac address.
   --keyFile KEYFILE     The json file with key information, expected values:
                         admin, member, guest, basic,serviceDataKey,
                         localizationKey, meshApplicationKey, and